 (All that’s missing is a secret handshake but trust me, I’m working on it.)

 This is thanks to two of Body Unburdened’s most popular posts:

-Naturally, I get a lot of questions about how exactly to blend face oils and essential oils.
+So naturally, I get a lot of questions about how exactly to blend face oils and essential oils.

 (Yes, they’re different!
 Very different.
 More on this below.)

 So I wanted to create a post dedicated to just this — to help clear up any confusion and walk you step by step through how to make a custom face oil blend perfect for your skin.

 There are a couple of key points to understand before we get into the details…